Hydrodynamic description of direct photon spectra and elliptic flow in Pb+Pb collisions at LHC: Introduction

-In this manuscript, we calculate the direct photon spectra and the $v_2$ elliptic flow coefficient based on a 1+3 dimensional boost-invariant perfect fluid hydrodynamic solution ~\cite{Csorgo:2003ry}.
-We note that previously, using the above mentioned hydrodynamic solution of Ref.~\cite{Csorgo:2003ry}, direct photon spectra and the $v_2$ flow parameter have been calculated analytically in Ref. ~\cite{Csanad:2011jq}.
-The calculation was performed using a second-order saddle-point approximation, and the resulting analytical formulae gave a statistically acceptable description of the direct photon spectrum measured by the PHENIX collaboration ~\cite{PHENIX:2011oxq}.
-More recently, an analytical formula for the thermal contribution of the direct photon spectrum was derived from a 1+1 dimensional hydrodynamic solution characterized by a locally accelerating velocity field ~\cite{Kasza:2023rpx}.
+In this manuscript, we calculate the direct photon spectrum and the $v_2$ elliptic flow coefficient based on a 1+3 dimensional boost-invariant perfect fluid hydrodynamic solution~\cite{Csorgo:2003ry}.
+We note that previously, using the above mentioned hydrodynamic solution of Ref.~\cite{Csorgo:2003ry}, direct photon spectra and the $v_2$ flow parameter have been calculated analytically in Ref.~\cite{Csanad:2011jq}.
+The calculation was performed using a second-order saddle-point approximation, and the resulting analytical formulae gave a statistically acceptable description of the direct photon spectrum measured by the PHENIX Collaboration~\cite{PHENIX:2011oxq}.
+More recently, an analytical formula for the thermal contribution of the direct photon spectrum was derived from a 1+1 dimensional hydrodynamic solution characterized by a locally accelerating velocity field~\cite{Kasza:2023rpx}.
 Comparing this analytical formula with the most recent spectrum of nonprompt direct photons measured by PHENIX~\cite{PHENIX:2022rsx}, the scaling behaviour of the direct photon spectrum was observed.
 However, this result is based on a 1+1 dimensional solution of perfect fluid hydrodynamics, hence the $v_2$ elliptic flow was not examined.
+We also discuss our model in comparison with kinetic approaches presented, e.g., in Refs.~\cite{Paquet:2015lta,Arnold:2001ms} and references in them.

-The success of the analytical hydrodynamic models motivated us to compare our calculations with the ALICE Pb+Pb at 2.76 TeV data~\cite{ALICE:2015xmh,ALICE:2018dti}, with the aim of getting closer to solving the direct photon puzzle.
+The success of the analytical hydrodynamic models motivated us to compare our calculations with the ALICE Pb+Pb at $\sqrt{s_\textbf{\rm NN}}$=2.76 TeV data~\cite{ALICE:2015xmh,ALICE:2018dti}, with the aim of getting closer to solving the direct photon puzzle.